manuel-palacio/story-client/README.md

 # An AngularJS app that uses Lineman

+Small application showing the different parts of an AngularJS application: controllers, factories, directives, filters.
+Uses [Lineman](http://www.linemanjs.com) as a productivity tool.
-Can be used as a template for Angular JS applications using [Lineman](http://www.linemanjs.com).
+Can be used as a template for Angular JS applications.

 # Instructions